What follows are proven steps to make your investment on LinkedIn more worthwhile and profitable.

 Would you have clicked this article without a picture?

-Pay attention to why you click on links- almost always it's a photo, the headline or a combination of both that pull you in.
+Pay attention to why you click - almost always it's a photo, the headline or a combination of both that pull you in.
 Choose a photo that's high resolution and professional.

 There are thousands of (free) photos you can use to increase your visibility (That info is coming in just a sec.)